-The District may decide not to sponsor the club; but to allow the club to use the District's facilities similar to the way other outside groups do.
+The School may decide not to sponsor the club; but to allow the club to use the School's facilities in a way similar to how other outside groups do.
 If so, certain risk management steps should be taken including:

-- 1. Requiring a certificate of insurance and an endorsement naming the District as an additional insured under the club's insurance policy; - 2.
-Clear communications to staff, students, and patrons that the club is not school sponsored; and - 3.
-Not allowing the club to use the name of the District or the schools within the District or to imply that the club is school sponsored.
+- 1. Requiring a certificate of insurance and an endorsement naming the School as an additional insured under the club's insurance policy; - 2.
+Clear communications to staff, students, and patrons that the club is not School sponsored; and - 3.
+Not allowing the club to use the name of the School or to imply that the club is School sponsored.